Rudy4804/Rudy4804.github.io/index.md

    This lab was interesting because we were doing coding involving real world situations.
 For part 1, it was nice to continue working with averages, but using a situation like olympics score judging.
-   I liked that for part 2, we got to code a schedule for philosophers.
+   I liked that for part 2, we got to code a schedule for philosophers that would work best for both at different times and fit requirements.